Matheus-1095/oil_gas_FPSO/README.md

 ## 💰 Business Value

-Predicting all failures in advance can prevent **millions of dollars in losses** per year due to unplanned downtime, repairs and environmental risks.
+Predicting all failures in advance can prevent **~10 millions of dollars in losses** per year due to unplanned downtime, repairs and environmental risks.
 A detailed business impact analysis is included in the notebook.

 ---

 ## 🙏 Acknowledgements

-Thanks to the Shape Digital team for the opportunity to participate in this technical challenge.
-It was an enriching exercise that combined data science, domain understanding, and real-world impact.
+This technical challenge was an enriching exercise that combined data science, domain understanding, and real-world impact.

 ---